bikerironald/requirement-analysis/README.md

   Ensuring that documented requirements accurately reflect stakeholder needs and are realistic, testable, and aligned with project goals.
 This step often involves walkthroughs, reviews, and sign-off meetings with stakeholders.

 Each of these activities plays a vital role in building a clear foundation for successful software design and implementation.

+#Types of Requirements

+Software requirements are broadly categorized into two types: Functional and Non-functional.

+#Functional Requirements

+These define what the system should do.

+Examples for a Booking Management System:
+- Create, update, and cancel bookings.
+- User registration and login.
+- Email confirmation after booking.
+- Real-time availability updates.

+# Non-functional Requirements

+These define how the system performs.

+Examples for a Booking Management System:
+- 99.9% system uptime.
+- Email confirmations sent within 30 seconds.
+- Support for 10,000+ users simultaneously.
+- Data encryption in transit and at rest.
+- Mobile-responsive user interface.